acieroid/newsome/README.md

           service name should not be authorized.
           - changes to the host might also be refused to avoid clashes, or in general
+    - TODO: service-delete.sh: send remove command to service-manager, then remove the user, and the jail if it is empty
     - more testing required, mostly on service compiling, launching, relaunching and updating
     - move scripts not needed by the admin somewhere else than in PATH to avoid